AlexOyar/unslider-dots/README.md

   </body>
 </html>
 ```

+The trick here is that in order to work, you must add a few parameter to `unslider` class, like `overflow: hidden; position: relative;`

 I already added the CSS dependencies in the Head and the Scripts (jquery and unslider) an the bottom of the Body.
 JQUERY MUST BE FIRST THAN UNSLIDER OTHERWISE IT WONT WORK.